mad-lab-fau/BioMAC-Sim-Toolbox/README.md

 ## Citation

 If you are using our toolbox in your research, we would be glad for a citation.
-Our _paper_ is still under review, we will update the citation.
-Follow us on ... for updates.
+Our _paper_ is still under review, we will update the citation as soon as it is available.
+Follow Anne Koelewijn on BlueSky or LinkedIn for updates.